Error message structure

 A user should never feel stuck.
 If they’re hit with an error, give them the information they need to continue with their task.

 Your list already has the maximum number of items.
 You are not able to continue customizing.

 Your list has the maximum number of items.
 To continue customizing, remove an item.

-Avoid jargon: Error messages are frustrating enough without technical terms that users might not understand.
+Error messages are frustrating enough without technical terms that users might not understand.
 Avoid jargon and use terms that are familiar to your users.

 Error code 5959: Outdated version information.
 Task termination pending.